bytzcurrency/slate-mn-setup/README.md

 *You should see ***status 4***

 If you do, congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.

+OR you will see

+"code:-1" "Masternode not found in the list of available masternodes.
+Current status: Node just started, not yet activated" which is OK, please wait till status is changed to "Active"

+You can also check the status of your masternode by using the "Debug Console" in tools inside your Slate wallet and issuing a command "masternode status"
 ***